Short story collection

-New Novel: The Click Shortcuts
+The Click Shortcuts

-This novel is about the emergence of a writing system in Geremoth, where they use the same writing system as all the other countries on the continent.
+The Click Shortcuts is about the emergence of a writing system in Geremoth, where they use the same writing system as all the other countries on the continent.
 When mobile phones appear though, Geremoth’s youth start communicating with an alternative system, that imitates sounds.
 Behind its rise are its fragile-brained inventor Bejia, Anossia who needs it to remain relevant as a student-tutor, Berbi the memorization champion who’ll use it to remember, and Geluko the scientist who needs a source of revenue to promote Besa, the genetically designed crop plant that assaults other crop plants.

-A few short stories
+Sample short stories

 This is a story about a assassin trainer whose work is derailed by unruly and dissipated students.